nathan-booth/data-manipulation-and-management/normalization/questions.md

 6. Are customers buying the same items over time?

-7. How are purchases distributed across the week?
+7. How many purchases are made each day of the week?

-8. How are purchases distributed across the year?
+8. How many purchases are made each month of the year?

+9. How many purchases are made each quarter of the year?